Mackenzie Dern: Strawweight championship

+Professional grappling career

+After 7 years away from the sport, Dern announced her return to professional grappling competition in 2024.
+She was subsequently invited to compete in the under 55 kg division of the 2024 ADCC World Championship.

+Dern withdrew from the 2024 ADCC World Championship, and instead competed against 2022 ADCC world champion Ffion Davies in a superfight at the inaugural Craig Jones Invitational on August 17, 2024.
+Dern lost the match by submission due to an armbar.

 Personal life

-Dern was married to professional surfer Wesley Santos.
+Dern was married to Brazilian professional surfer Wesley Santos.
 They separated in 2022.
+After going through divorce proceedings, Dern publicly accused Santos of physical abuse.

 In February 2019, Dern announced that she had put her MMA career on hold due to pregnancy.
-Her daughter, Moa, was born on June 9, 2019.
+Her daughter was born on June 9, 2019.

 According to Dern, she left Black House MMA after a reported incident concerning her original coach, Juan Gomez, where he got into a physical altercation with her husband over a disagreement about money.
 However, Gomez disputed money being the reason and subsequently both Dern and Gomez were asked to leave the team.